Purpose of position:

 - Strong English and Chinese (Cantonese) verbal and written communication skills for different audiences at different levels, and ability to explain complex issues in an appealing and concise way

 - Interpersonal skills and ability to work as part of a team

 - The right to work in Hong Kong

 - Fair understanding of forced migration issues, such as asylum and human trafficking

 To apply, please e-mail your CV and statement of interest (including preferred weekly work day/hours) to firstname.lastname@example.org with the subject line ‘Communications & Development Intern’.

-Applications will be reviewed on a rolling basis.
-Please apply as soon as possible.
+Applications will be reviewed on a rolling basis year-round.